 No. Dogs from Canada or the U.S. just need a Health Certificate to visit the EU.
 I’ve explained it all in teh book.
 We did spend a ton of money ($300) on a blood test to qualify him for entry to Ireland, though now it looks like we won’t even be going there.
 Typical.

 What about school for your daughter?

 We were already homeschooling, so there’s not a huge change.
 Learning history and culture naturally on the road has been incredible.

 What sort of homeschooling do you do on the road?

 It’s pretty relaxed.
-We’re not unschoolers, but these days it feels darn close.
-Scout does math through an online program, and we brought language arts books with us.
+Scout uses textbooks for math, and we brought language arts books with us.
 History and geography she learns as we go.
-We’re supposedly using Rosetta Stone for Spanish, but it’s been hard to get to it while were dealing with other languages every day.
 Some days Scout does a lot of writing or bookwork, other days not at all.
 It depends what else is going on.